Hangry Children? What You Can Do to Help

 Yes, it is!
 Hangry is a popular catchphrase used to describe that feeling when you’ve gone too long without eating.

-When you’re hangry, you could eat anything and everything right now.
+When you’re hangry, you can eat anything and everything right now.

 Hangry Isn’t Head Hunger

-Hangry is a physical sensation, related to a drop in blood sugar which changes your child’s mood, sometimes very quickly.
+Hangry is a physical sensation, related to a low blood sugar level which changes your child’s mood, sometimes very quickly.

-It’s not to be confused with head hunger, or the thinking that you’re hungry.
+It’s not to be confused with head hunger, or the idea or thinking that you’re hungry.

 In this case, the body isn’t sending the appetite signals.

-For example, the child who complains of being hungry right after they ate is a case of head hunger rather than physical hunger or being hangry.
+For example, the child who complains of being hungry right after they eat is a case of head hunger rather than physical hunger or being hangry.

 What’s going on?